WebAssembly/design/Rationale.md

 There are a few obvious cases where nondeterminism is essential to the API, such as random number generators, date/time functions or input events.
-The WebAssembly specification is strict when it comes to other sources of [limited local nondeterminism](Nondeterminism.md) of operations: it specifies all possible corner cases, and specifies a single outcome when this can be done reasonably.
+The WebAssembly specification is strict when it comes to other sources of [limited local nondeterminism](Nondeterminism.md) of operators: it specifies all possible corner cases, and specifies a single outcome when this can be done reasonably.